scholtzm/vapor/docs/BUILT-IN-PLUGINS.md

 ```
 <a name="module_offline-messages"></a>
 ## offline-messages
-Automatically removes and logs all pending chat messages.
+Automatically removes and emits 'message:info' events
+for all pending chat messages.

 Use this plugin if you want to get rid of pending notifications
 related to offline messages.